wp-plugins/iire-social-lite/readme.txt

 Add social media icons and links to your site with a customizable user interface.
 Facebook, Google +, Pinterest, RSS, Twitter, You Tube supported!

 == Description ==
 Easily choose an from a library of social media icons, customize their appearance, and add them to a wordpress website as a widget or shortcode.
 Use one the default icon themes or use the symbols and background colors with CSS styling.
+The company logos in the icons are copyright of their respective owners.

 See our <a href="http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-lite/">iiRe Social Lite page</a> for more information.